River5216/clarify-ai/README.md

 Each processed note becomes a card that can be reviewed, edited, searched, and reused.

+---

-MVP Plan
+### MVP Plan

-Phase 1: Basic Prototype
+#### Phase 1: Basic Prototype
- Build a mobile-first app interface
+ ✅ Build a mobile-first app interface
- Support voice recording
+ ✅ Support voice recording
- Convert voice to text
+ ✅ Convert voice to text
- Display transcribed content
+ ✅ Display transcribed content

-Phase 2: AI Processing
+#### Phase 2: AI Processing
- Clean transcription text
+ ✅ Clean transcription text
- Generate structured summaries
+ ✅ Generate structured summaries
- Classify content into root categories
+ ✅ Classify content into root categories
- Generate dynamic tags
+ ✅ Generate dynamic tags

-Phase 3: Storage & Review
+#### Phase 3: Storage & Review
- Store processed cards locally
+ ✅ Store processed cards locally
- Build a card-based home screen
+ ✅ Build a card-based home screen
- Support manual editing
+ ✅ Support manual editing
- Add search and filtering
+ ✅ Add search and filtering

+---

-Possible Tech Stack
+### Possible Tech Stack
-Expo / React Native
+ ✅Expo / React Native
-Whisper API or other speech-to-text service
+ ✅Whisper API or other speech-to-text service
-Claude / GPT for content structuring
+ ✅Claude / GPT for content structuring
-Local storage or lightweight database
+ ✅Local storage or lightweight database
-Figma for UI exploration
+ ✅Figma for UI exploration

+---

-Current Status
+### Current Status

 This project is currently in the product planning and early prototype stage.

 The goal is not only to build an app, but also to explore how AI can become a personal thinking and organization layer.

+---

-Future Ideas
+### Future Ideas
-Multi-modal capture
+ ✅Multi-modal capture
-Daily thought review
+ ✅Daily thought review
-Automatic task extraction
+ ✅Automatic task extraction
-Knowledge graph
+ ✅Knowledge graph
-Calendar and reminder integration
+ ✅Calendar and reminder integration
-Export to Notion / Obsidian / Markdown
+ ✅Export to Notion / Obsidian / Markdown

-Notes
+### Notes
 This repository records the product idea, MVP planning, design thinking, and future development process of Clarify.